tscanlin/pistachio/README.md

 ```
 bucket: YOURBUCKETHERE
 ```
-Put another `pistachio.yaml` file in your home directory with the following content:
+Put another `.pistachio` file in your home directory with the following content:
 ```
 key: YOURAWSKEY
 secret: YOURAWSKEYSECRET